Located in the South of Scotland, the Sweetheart Abbey was built in the 13th century. Today the ruins of the church are still standing.

 Why visit the Sweetheart Abbey in Scotland?

-Founded in 1273, the Sweetheart Abbey (or in Latin Dulce Cor Abbey) was built in memory of John Balliol by his grieving widow Lady Dervorgilla.
+Founded in 1273, the Sweetheart Abbey (or in Latin Dulce Cor Abbey) was built in memory of John Balliol by his grieving widow Lady Devorgilla.

 Today remain the ruins of its church St Mary and some rocks delimiting the various rooms that used to surround it.
 The church tower still stands in the center of the church.

-Below is a short video to give you an idea of what a visit could look like:
+Below is a short video to give you an idea of what a visit could look like - get a virtual tour!

 More photos after the planning tips.